devx-cafe/git-phlow/README.md

 Read about the pragmatic workflow, **the phlow** [here](http://www.praqma.com/stories/a-pragmatic-workflow/).

-git-phlows core features will include:
+git-phlows core features include:

 - *works with GitHub and waffle*: git-phlow assigns labels to move around user stories on waffle boards, and managing your github issues.

-- *branches based on issues*:  work-on will create a branch from a GitHub issues and move it to "wip"
+- *branches based on issues*:  `workon` creates a branch from a GitHub issues and moves it to "wip"

 - *issue tracking*: having all your user stories as waffle cards or GitHub issues, git-phlow will mark them appropriately to their status.

-- *build for pretest integration*: deliver will push your branch to GitHub, ready for your pipeline to pull, integrate, test and merge back in.
+- *build for pretest integration*: `deliver` pushes your branch to GitHub, ready for your pipeline to pull, integrate, test and merge back in.

 ## Using the phlow (workflow)
 To get started using the-phlow, read [praqmas](http://www.praqma.com/stories/a-pragmatic-workflow/) article about how the phlow works, and how to configure Waffle for your projects.